abiodun-ayodeji/Attention_based_MultiHead_model_for_aircraft_engine_RUL_prediction_/README.md

 # Dataset

 The dataset (FD001) is a subset of the original C-MAPSS dataset provided by NASA.
 Data cleaning and preprocessing is done by the functions provided in the notebook.
-The code in the notebook can also be used to evaluate the predictive power of the model on other data subsets (e.g. FD002, FD003, and FD004) provided [here](dataset)
+The code in the notebook can also be used to evaluate the predictive power of the model on other data subsets (e.g. FD002, FD003, and FD004) provided [here](dataset).

 # Model